2018 Alaska Oil Spill Technology Symposium (AOSTS)

 Costs associated with holding the event in Anchorage are significantly more expensive than costs in Fairbanks, so we’re grateful to the following organizations for generously supporting the Alaska Oil Spill Technology Symposium: the Oil Spill Recovery Institute, Alaska Department of Environmental Conservation, University of Alaska, Prince William Sound Regional Citizens’ Advisory Council (RCAC), Cook Inlet RCAC, NOAA, Global Diving Salvage, Resolve Salvage, and Alaska Chadux.
 Contact Rick Bernhardt (907-269-7683), Jessica Garron (907-474-7598), or LT James Nunez (907-463-2806) to RSVP or to seek more information.

 Attention Coast Guard personnel: the mandatory DHS Conference Request is in process.
 LT James Nunez is the POC.
-Please contact him directly if you have questions regarding the request.
+Please contact him directly if you have any questions regarding the request.